 Other 2003 Group Shows

 In 2003, the Human Genome Project was completed with 99% of the human genome sequenced.
 The Galileo space probe made a final dive into Jupiter’s atmosphere and Concorde made its last commercial flight.
 Apple launched iTunes which rapidly became a major success, and tens of thousands of Harley owners gathered in Milwaukee to celebrate 100 years of Harley-Davidson Motor Cycles.
-And Josh Agle represented the contemporary art world by contributing to an uncharacteristically low five group art shows including the Palm Springs Weekend at M Modern Gallery which is covered by another post.
+And Josh Agle represented the contemporary art world by contributing to an uncharacteristically low six group art shows including the Palm Springs Weekend at M Modern Gallery which is covered by another post.

-Josh Agle’s remaining four group art shows for 2003 are listed below.
+Josh Agle’s remaining five group art shows for 2003 are listed below.